sagemath/trac_to_gh/Issue 7713.md

 # Issue 7713: Use unicode strings for all text in the Sage notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7713

 Original creator: timdumol